Hispalus1/AI-torch/README.md

 ## Technologies

-- **Rust & Raylib Maze Generation**: The maze is generated using Rust and rendered with the Raylib library, providing an interactive visual experience.
+- **Rust & Raylib**: The maze is generated using Rust and rendered with the Raylib library, providing an interactive visual experience.
+- Rust:
+Programming language known for its strong memory safety guarantees and high performance.
+It prioritizes safety without sacrificing speed, making it a great choice for developing system-level software and applications where security and performance are critical.

+- Raylib:
+C library for real-time 2D and 3D graphics rendering and game development.
+It's known for its simplicity and ease of use, making it a popular choice for indie game developers and hobbyists.
+Raylib provides a range of functions and features for graphics and game development, and it's known for being lightweight and efficient.
+It's typically used with the C or C++ programming languages but can be interfaced with other languages like Rust.

-- **PyTorch AI Solver**: An AI agent implemented in PyTorch navigates the maze to find the optimal path.
+- **PyTorch**: An AI agent implemented in PyTorch navigates the maze to find the optimal path.
 You can choose different AI algorithms for pathfinding.
+- PyTorch:
+Open-source deep learning framework primarily developed by Facebook's AI Research lab (FAIR).
+It's known for its flexibility and dynamic computational graph, which makes it a popular choice for researchers and developers in the field of machine learning and artificial intelligence.
+PyTorch provides a wide range of tools and libraries for building and training neural networks, and it has a large and active community that contributes to its growth and support.

+- **Pygame**: This was used for the first implementation of a maze generator, and it could potentially used for an actual project in the future.
+Here, it was just used as an example for future reference.

 ## Final Product